nikolaynau/fns-client/README.md

 main().catch(console.error);
 ```

-Since when you add a receipt, you create a request for it and must wait until the internal system receives detailed information about your receipt.
+Since when you add a receipt, you create a request for it and must wait, until the internal system receives detailed information about your receipt.

 See [examples](./examples) for more details.